JaakkoLipp/landing-page-hub/README.md

-# Central landing page / hub for all the projects
+# Central landing page / hub / launchpad for personal projects

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.